eyedeekay/si-i2p-plugin/misc/README.md

 This proxy is trivially distinguishable from the default i2p http proxies in at least 2 ways, probably three, maybe more.
-I doubt I'm going to be able to do anything about *all* of them, but the same colluding adversary can identify *this proxy* by identifying which resources you *don't* request from their site, and which destinations request *only* those neglected resources from their site.
+I doubt I'm going to be able to do anything about *all* of them, but the same colluding adversary can identify *this proxy* by identifying which resources you *don't* request from their site.
-This probably does not compromise anonymity because they can only link requests for resources they own, and those requests will not be similar for resources that they do not own.
+In other words, if a site administrator knowingly requests off-site resources, it can identify destinations created by this proxy by identifying destinations that *never* request those third party resources.

 ### Timing Attacks:

-Open question, but I'm going to try and break it this way too.
+See issue #2